 On output, just the flat-field frame is created.

 Also see Common options

-Light Curve Tutorial, Photometric corrections tutorial, Averaged bias frame, Averaged dark frame.
+Flat-fielding, Light curve tutorial, Photometry corrections tutorial, Averaged bias frame, Averaged dark frame.